missionpinball/mpf-docs/machines/existing.rst

   No additional hardware is needed.
 * Gottlieb System 1 and 80 can be controlled using the :doc:`LISY platform</hardware/lisy/index>`
+* Bally and Stern Games manufactured from 1977 to 1985 with MPU AS-2518-17 or AS-2518-35 can be controlled using :doc:`LISY35 </hardware/lisy/index>`

 If you want to use MPF with an existing machine type that's not on the list above, that's still possible, but you'd have to rewire the entire machine and use modern